⚠️Pop-Up Cat Breeders

 They are fed the lowest quality food money can buy.
 What does this all mean for the kittens?
 A very poor start in life.
 Unknowingly, someone comes along and falls in love with a picture of a kitten, not knowing that the website has only been up for a year or so, after all, it says 10+ years.
 How are you to know the “cat breeder” knows nothing about the lines she’s breeding?

-Now we veteran breeders are getting inundated with calls & questions about whether or not we have ever heard of such~n~such cattery or a breeder that was only around for a couple of litters.
-This is a real problem since the pandemic, and getting worse.
+New catteries and breeders are causing veteran breeders to receive many calls and questions about sick and dying kittens.
+This is a real problem since the pandemic, and it is worsening.
 Pop-up breeders leave behind a string of unanswered puzzles that only veterinarians can figure out.

 We kindly ask if you have purchased a kitten from any breeder off the internet and it has died from ANYTHING, please be honest and tell us prior to proceeding.
 We take our customer’s investment seriously and want to protect our animals.